Skip to main content

 keyDeserializer: Deserializer[R, K],

-valueDeserializer: Deserializer[R, V],
+valueDeserializer: Deserializer[R, V]

-): ZStream[R with Consumer, Throwable, CommittableRecord[K, V]] = ???
+): ZStream[R, Throwable, CommittableRecord[K, V]]

 }